There are three Vermont National Parks, including a portion of the Appalachian Trail and Marsh-Billings-Rockefeller National Historical Park.

 Top Things to do - Hiking, Camping, Scenic Overlooks, Wildlife Viewing

-Lodging - Vermont Appalachian Trail has shelters that can be used by hikers.
+Lodging - Vermont Appalachian Trail has shelters that hikers can use.
 Winturri Shelter, Stony Brook Shelter, Thistle Hill Shelter, and Happy Hill Shelter are all available on a first-come, first-serve basis for hikers to spend the night.

 Camping - Gilford Woods State Park Campground, where the Appalachian Trail crosses VT 100, and Silver Lake State Park Campground, north of the AT off VT 12 in Barnard, are available for base camp hiking.

 The Appalachian National Scenic Trail is the other National Park Service unit in Vermont.
-The Trail passes through 14 states from Mount Katahdin in Maine to Springer Mountain in Georgia.
+The Trail passes through 14 states, from Mount Katahdin in Maine to Springer Mountain in Georgia.
 It covers a total of 2,175 miles.
-The idea for the trail began in 1921, and it was completed in 1937.
+The idea for the trial began in 1921, and it was completed in 1937.

 The Vermont portion of the Trail totals 150 miles.
 The trail ranges from 400 feet to 4,010 feet in elevation across the state.
 April and May can be incredibly muddy!